Zaphod's Guide to Safely Consuming PGGB Plus

 • Processing: PGGB processes and upsamples files, this is the default mode.

-• Analysis: PGGB does no processing but instead prints statistics on how the tracks will be processed.
+• Analysis: PGGB does no processing but instead provides statistics on how the tracks will be processed.
+This is useful to find out if there are any problems with your tracks or if you have enough virtual memory set for all your tracks.

 Note: PGGB remembers all your current settings on the next start, except the processing mode.
 This is intentional as you may forget the processing mode was set to analysis.